amd/aocl-data-analytics/doc/Algorithms/svm/svm.rst

          * Number of iterations (:cpp:enumerator:`da_svm_n_iterations`).
 In this context it counts the number of SMO subproblems solved, for each classifier.
 Vector of size :math:`(n_{\mathrm{classifiers}},\,)`.

+         * Number of low precision iterations (:cpp:enumerator:`da_svm_lp_n_iterations`).
+When mixed precision iterative refinement is used, this counts the number of SMO subproblems solved during the low precision phase, for each classifier.
+Contains zeros when mixed precision is not used.
+Vector of size :math:`(n_{\mathrm{classifiers}},\,)`.

          * Some solvers provide extra information. :cpp:enumerator:`da_result_::da_rinfo`, when available, contains the info[100] array with the following values: